Skip to main content

 Some investors have advanced to impact investing because they seek more than just profits from their investments.
 As a result, B-corporations are becoming increasingly common.
 Impact investment and B-corporations seek to maximise financial returns while providing a public benefit and creating long-term value.

-This week, expert in valuation, business angel, and financial advisor for entrepreneurs Patrick E. Donohue, joins us on a new episode of The Melting Pot.
+This week, expert in valuation, business angel, and financial advisor for entrepreneurs Patrick E. Donohue, joins us on a new episode of Mind Your F**king Business.
 He started his adventure at a very young age when he showed interest in stock shares and making money when he was ten years old.
 His passion lies in helping small businesses grow in a way that generates value and has a lasting impact on the community.
 He firmly believes that business owners shape the world by providing solutions to the complexities of human life.

 His book Breakout Valuation breaks down complex financial concepts and shares them in plain English.
 His aim is for every leader to be able to understand financial intelligence and apply it in actionable plans to drive sustainable growth.